Skip to main content

 Progress on this indicator has been too slow

-Nitrogen fertiliser consumption
+Nitrogen fertiliser use

 Agrifood

-This indicator shows past development in nitrogen fertiliser consumption per hectare of cropland in comparison to the EU target of a 20% reduction in nitrogen fertiliser consumption by 2030 (compared to a 2018 reference point).
+This indicator shows past development in nitrogen fertiliser use per hectare of cropland in comparison to the EU target of a 20% reduction in nitrogen fertiliser consumption by 2030 (compared to a 2018 reference point).
 Data show an annual decrease of 0.8 kg N/ha between 2016 and 2021.
 To meet the target, the required annual change between 2021 and 2030 needs to be 1.5 kg N/ha, which is 1.8 times faster than the current rate of progress.

 Definition